Gillette Premises Liability Attorneys

 Premises liability lawsuits can be complicated, but they’re built on a simple idea: property owners have a responsibility to keep others safe on their land.
 While life can get messy and accidents happen, we expect others to make reasonable efforts to keep us safe when we're at their house, in their store, or on their property.

-When people fail to take these basic steps, they become responsible for accidents that happen as a result of that failure.
-Cracked and uneven walkways, poorly lit areas, stairs in need of repair, and a lack of security can all be forms of negligence that get other people hurt.
-If you were injured on someone else’s land, you may have a case, and we’ll investigate it for you.
+If you were injured on someone else’s land in Campbell County, you may have a case, and we’ll investigate it for you.
 Call a Gillette personal injury lawyer at Steven Titus & Associates, P.C., at (307) 257-7800.
 Tell us what happened, and we’ll discuss your options in a free case strategy session.

 Premises liability is a subsection of civil law that deals with personal injury that happened on another’s property.
 Auto accidents usually do not involve premises liability, since they tend to happen on public roads and involve the actions of each driver.
 In a premises liability case, it’s the property owner who fails to take reasonable actions to keep others on his or her property safe, and therefore caused the victim’s injuries.

 These accidents can include:

 - Slips, trips, and falls

 - Negligent security

 - Grocery store accidents

 - Parking lot accidents